 As part of the investigation, police officers and forensic experts searched the home and found several bottles of vodka in her bedroom.
 The initial inquest from the coroner determined that Amy Winehouse died of alcohol intoxication as her blood alcohol count was shown to be well over five times the legal driving limit.
 Such high concentrations of blood alcohol can be fatal.
 For well over one year, the coroner’s determination of the cause of death remained that of alcohol intoxication.

 In December 2012, the death investigation of Amy Winehouse was reopened due to claims of a conspiracy.
-A complete forensic analysis was relaunched.
-After a thorough study, it was reconfirmed that Winehouse died of accidental alcohol poisoning due to a high level of blood alcohol.
+A complete forensic analysis would be necessary.
+The study confirmed that Winehouse died of accidental alcohol poisoning due to a high level of blood alcohol.

 She was cremated on July 26, 2011, where many of her family, friends, and associates attended the somber funeral.
 Winehouse also joined the infamous 27 Club that includes other celebrities who died at the age of 27.
 Considered a legend in her time, Amy joins the ranks of Jim Morrison, Kurt Cobain, Janis Joplin, and Jimi Hendrix.